 - Data protection impact assessment (“DPIA”): Organisations should undergo a DPIA before launching a new service, and for services already on the market, to ensure that they are processing children’s data ethically.
-For further guidance on conducting a DPIA, read our resource here.
+Read our post for further guidance on conducting a DPIA.

 - Age-appropriate application: Companies should “take a risk-based approach to recognising the age of individual users” and effectively apply the Code standards to users under 18.
 To establish the age of a user, the ICO suggests a range of solutions, including self-declaration, artificial intelligence and hard identifiers.
 The measure used will depend on the individual needs of the business and the data it processes.
 For example, if a business processes high-risk user data, then a self-declaration may not be stringent enough.
 In instances where a business cannot achieve a level of certainty over its users’ ages, the ICO advises to “apply the standards in the code to all users”.

 - Transparency: Transparency is already a key data protection requirement under the UK GDPR, with Article 12 stating that privacy notices aimed at children must be provided in a manner that they can easily access and understand.
 The Code reinforces this objective, highlighting that privacy information must be “concise, prominent and in clear language suited to the age of the child”.